Lucy Kate Crochet

 In fact I enjoy experimenting with hook sizes and different yarns to give new textures and create varied patterns.

-Once you are confident in creating your own crochet projects, then try out different hooks with your favourite yarns and see what you can make.
+Once you are confident in creating your own crochet projects, then try out different hooks with your favorite yarns and see what you can make.
 I recommend using single crochets and chains to make small sections of crochet when you practice.

 Counting Stitches